 Ryan had told Andrew (and Andrew hadn’t forgotten), “If you believe that God owns it all, then the question is not how much you’re giving to the kingdom.
 It’s how much of the King’s money you’re keeping for yourself.”

 When friends are going on missions trips, they’re prepared.
 “We have a Fund for that,” Stephanie says.
-“We know it’s already designated for giving.
+“We know it’s already dedicated for giving.
 So when we get an opportunity to give, it’s easy.”

 The couple says the most challenging thing now is to keep giving sacrificially into their Fund.
 What’s not difficult is continuing to stay involved in the ministry they love.
 Stephanie now serves on the Mission of Hope team, creating jobs and providing job training for Haitian artisans, and one of their daughters just completed an internship there.